ricardonunez-io/queue-benchmarks/README.md

 ### Resource Usage

-I ran the tests on a 1 core, 2GB RAM server hosted in [Linode's](https://linode.com) US-East region to both limit any multithreading advantage from Go as well as represent a real world scenario for a realistic—albeit maybe big container's resources.
+I ran the tests on a 1 core, 2Gb RAM server hosted in [Linode's](https://linode.com) US-East region to both limit any multithreading advantage from Go as well as represent a real world scenario for a realistic—albeit maybe big container's resources.

 Firstly, resource usage.
-Speed might seem like an important test, but resource usage on a server tells you a lot about the constraints of a lanaguage, especially if there's bottlenecks that could translate to requests-per-second limits in production, heap out of memory errors, forced server restarts, etc, because my laptop with 18 cores and 64GB of RAM isn't representative of the real world like Cloudflare Workers with their 128Mb memory limit.
+Speed might seem like an important test, but resource usage on a server tells you a lot about the constraints of a lanaguage, especially if there's bottlenecks that could translate to requests-per-second limits in production, heap out of memory errors, forced server restarts, etc, because my laptop with 12 cores and 64Gb of RAM (+ Philz Coffee) isn't representative of the real world like Cloudflare Workers with their 128Mb memory limit.

 For CPU usage, Bun was typically either neck-and-neck with or beating Go.
 We'll get to why in a minute, but in terms of memory usage, Go's memory management and compiled nature makes it very difficult for any runtime/interpreter to compete, even one as performant as Bun's.